-Grades of D or above are accepted for transfer if the credit is for equivalent courses within the framework of general requirements or free electives, provided the transferred course does not satisfy a major field requirement as well.
-The student also must have a 2.00 overall GPA from the institution from which they are transferring.
+Grades of D or above are accepted for transfer if the credit is for equivalent courses within the framework of general education requirements or free electives, provided the transferred course does not satisfy a major field requirement as well.
+For a D or above to transfer in, the student must have a 2.00 overall GPA from the institution from which he or she is transferring.

 Grades in a course submitted for transfer as a major program requirement must be the same or higher than the minimum grade required by the department.
 For example, if a program requires that a student earn a B or better in a major program requirement, then the student requesting transferring credit from another institution must have earned a minimum of B in the parallel course.
 If a student earns a lower grade than the requirement, the department may require the course to be repeated at West Chester University.

 If a student changes his or her major, grades originally approved for transfer will be re-evaluated by the new major department.

 No course equivalency transfer credit will be given for WCU courses numbered at the 300 or 400 level, unless the courses are taken at an institution that grants a baccalaureate degree.
 Departments have the right to accept courses for their majors as XXX 199 or TRN 199 credits.
 An exception will be made for departments that have already established equivalency with nonbaccalaureate institutions for transferring courses at the 300 level.
 Those established equivalency agreements will remain in effect.